-You can submit an application to the ombudsman in paper sent by post to the Ombudsman’s Office, Baznīcas iela 25, Rīga, LV-1010 or submitted on site at the Ombudsman’s Office.
+You can submit an application to the Ombudsman by posting it to the Ombudsman’s Office at Baznīcas iela 25, Rīga, LV-1010 or by delivering it to the Ombudsman’s Office in person.

 - by e-mail address email@example.com – in this case, they must be signed with a secure electronic signature and with an attached time stamp;